Table of Contents

 Always strive to support the body of your ball python and try to avoid any fast movements.
 Once a ball python realizes that you are not a threat, it will often enjoy being handled.

-There are some ball pythons that will try to hide when handled and there are some that might even bite because of too much fear.
+Some ball pythons will try to hide when handled, and some might even bite because of too much fear.

 Ball pythons such as these will need more time to settle and establish trust.